Parable of the Renegades

 "Hmm...?
 Why is that?"
 Rio slightly tilted her head in confusion.

-"This used to be the guest room," Lucas revealed, as he cast a hand across the space of the vicinity.
+"This used to be the guest room," Lucas revealed, casting a hand across the space of the vicinity.
 "Now, it's a gymnasium."

 Rio was enamored with everything the room contained, especially the sparring mat.
 Putting her shifty eye on Lucas when his back was turned, Rio was for some reason, looking forward to giving him a first-hand experience of all sorts of things on that.